Ficool

 "She won't waste her future on someone like you."

-Lin Shou clenched his fists.
+Lin Shou clenched his fists tightly.

-His expression seems strained.
+His expression looked strained.

 "...Su Yun... is that true?"